SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 - USB ports (limited support)
 - Audio onboard Input/Output
 - Combo Jack output
+- AirDrop, Handoff, Sidecar & other iService functions

-## What doesn't work & not tested:
+## What doesn't work:

-- HDMI Output - Impossible, as the port is connected to dGPU
+- HDMI Output - Impossible, as the port is connected to eGPU
 - Numpad Calculator related hotkeys
 - ThunderBolt 3 with video/audio output
 - Combo Jack audio input
 - MicroSD Card reader
 - Many more which either works but I haven't found out or simply doesn't work

-## Notes:
+## What works, but with issues:

 I do not have any USB3.0 Type-C devices ATM, so the ThunderBolt 3 port only runs at USB2.0 for now.
 - The USB mapping is still TBD, with TB3 video output fixings on the plan.

+After bootup, the screen brightness is broken (Extremely low) for a couple of minutes and will light up again.
+- bootargs: -igfxblr is not working due to some Apple-end issues for Ventura 13.4.
+See: https://github.com/acidanthera/bugtracker/issues/2241

+Trackpad sometimes doesn't listen to you - I suggest to disable "Tap to Click" and solely use the left/right button below or above the trackpad.
+- For me, it will ghost click and ruin my day.

-Battery life is still very bad after having dGPU disabled with SSDT hotpatch.
-Maybe it's just my battery.
+Battery life is still very bad after having eGPU disabled with SSDT hotpatch and in bootargs.
+- Maybe it's just my battery.
+Please test at your end and give feedback.

+Overall temperature when running is mostly 90°C+ when plugged in for the first few continuous hours, then will reduce to 40-60°C when it wants to.
+- CPU clock would be capped at 0.8 GHz at random and unexpected moments for am unknown period when its at 90°C+ and the whole thing goes unresponsive.

+## Notes:

-I kept but disabled the intel wifi adapter related kexts in the files.
+I kept the files but disabled the intel wifi adapter related kexts.
 If needed, you can disable the broadcom related kexts and re-enable the intel ones.

-Personally, I think the most suitable model for the system to identify the laptop is MacBookPro16,4.

-Serial Numbers and other unique information are being set to 0 in config.plist - Please generate the info and change the data before use.
+Serial Numbers and other unique information are being set to 0 in config.plist - Please generate the info and change the data before use for iServices.

-I haven't tested if it's suitable to be in your daily driver, and of course, the whole thing is "work in progress"

-Use at your own risk, as this set of EFI file only allows you to install, boot into macOS with basic functions.
+The whole setup is enough for me as a daily driver, but might not be the case for you - Use at your own risk, as this set of EFI file allows you to install, boot into macOS with normal functions.

+## Disclamers:

+I'm not responsible for any bricked devices, dead hard drives, Special Military Operation, or your project getting delayed because the whole thing won't boot up.
+YOU are choosing to make these modifications with my setup, and if you point the finger at me for messing up your device with my EFI setup, I will pray for you being dumb.
+Your Apple ID might be restricted by Apple, there's nothing to do with me.
+Your warranty might be void when you have already fiddled with your device.
+If the whole laptop dies, bad luck with you.

 ## References: